bashtux/LaTeX-Kochbuch/readme.md

 - [x] intorduction of cooking symbols for baking, time, portions
 - [x] automatic alphabetic sorting for pre makefile (python)
 - [x] sub TOC for each category
+- [x] some sort of marked box for tips and hints